 Niki's Love For Basketball: Welcome

 Hello!!
 Welcome to my web site.
 My name is Niki Wilson.
-I am 24 years old, and I am in Graduate School at Kansas Wesleyan University.
-Wow, where does the time go?
-It seemed like only yesterday that this journey began playing at the Boys & Girls Club in Bentonville at the ripe old age of 5.
-I just finished my 17th and last year of basketball, my Lady Yotes team gpt off to a great start.
+I am 25 years old, and I graduated from Kansas Wesleyan University with my MBA in May or 2018.
+Wow, where did the time go?
+This website is dedicated to my 17 years of playing basketball.
+I hope you enjoy.
+I began my basketball journey playing at the Boys & Girls Club in Bentonville at the ripe old age of 5.
+In 2016, I finished my 17th and last year of basketball with the KWU Lady Coyotes.
+My last Yotes team gpt off to a great start.
 On Dec.
-1st we were ranked 24 nationaly in the first NAIA poll of the season.
+1st, 2015, we were ranked 24 nationaly in the first NAIA poll of the season.
 The first 2016 poll came out January 5th and we were ranked 23rd.
 This team made a little history as our 14-3 record at the end of 2015, was the second best record in school history thru 17 games.
 After the first of the year things began to fall apart.
 We ended the year on a 7 game losing streak and fell to the number 8 seed in our conference tournament.
 The week of our tournament, our coach released 2 of our players and another one quit.
 We had to play the number one team in our conference tournament and being shot handed, not to many people gave us a chance.
 We played very well and with a lot of energy and heart but still lost 74-68.
 I have no regrets.
 My career at KWU were some of the best and worse 4 years of my life.
 Below you will find the summary of our team since I have been at KWU.
 You can also find a year by year summary of my sports career by clicking on the Career by Year tab on the left side of this page.
-Hope you enjoy your stay!
+I hope you enjoy your stay!

 *Kansas Wesleyan Lady Coyotes - 17-14 Overall, 8-12 KCAC Conference - Lost in the KCAC Tournament Quarterfinals